 Extensively drug-resistant TB (XDR TB) is a rare type of MDR TB that is resistant to isoniazid and rifampin, plus any fluoroquinolone and at least one of three injectable second-line drugs (i.e., amikacin, kanamycin, or capreomycin).

-In 2016 by WHO declared that that people with tuberculosis resistant to rifampicin, with or without resistance to other drugs, should be treated with an MDR-TB treatment regimen.
+In 2016 by WHO declared that person with tuberculosis resistant to rifampicin, with or without resistance to other drugs, should be treated with an MDR-TB treatment regimen.

-That simply means when person is resistant to rifampicin, the person is treated like MDR –TB.
-It can be considered as expansion of definition of MDR-TB.
+That simply means when a person is resistant to rifampicin, the person is treated like MDR –TB.
+It can be considered as an expansion of the definition of MDR-TB.

 Uncomplicated MDR-TB is the term some TB which is resistant to isoniazid and rifampicin (making it MDR TB) but it is known that the bacteria are not resistant to any of the second line TB drugs.